- June 19, 2018

 "Haimrik" is a single-player historical platformer game with a good storyline.
 As the scribe Haimrik, you'll wield the Power of the Words, bringing stones to life and defeating enemies in various Word Worlds.
 With a lioness companion and numerous puzzles, players will navigate a medieval revolution, complete with grisly deaths and a final showdown against the Word King.

-- Haimrik features a unique gameplay mechanic that creatively uses words to solve puzzles and interact with the environment, providing a fresh experience in the puzzle genre.
+- Haimrik features a unique gameplay mechanic that creatively uses words to solve puzzles and interact with the environment, providing a fresh experience in the indie game scene.

-- The controls can be confusing and clunky, leading to frustrating gameplay experiences, especially during combat and precise platforming sections.
+- The controls can be confusing and clunky, leading to frustrating gameplay, especially during combat and boss fights that may feel tedious and poorly designed.

-- There are several spelling and grammatical errors in the text, which is particularly disappointing given the game's focus on wordplay and storytelling.
+- There are several spelling and grammatical errors throughout the game, which is ironic given its focus on wordplay, detracting from the overall experience.

 story